UPDATED ON JUNE 26, 2024

 Once we put this into place, we were never slow during the fair again.

-So you can see there won’t be a one size fits all answer to how you market around the predictable slow times.
-It will depend on why it is slow and you will need to figure out how to incentivise your clients to come in during those times.
+So you can see there won’t be a one-size-fits-all answer to how you market around the predictable slow times.
+It will depend on why it is slow and you will need to figure out how to incentivize your clients to come in during those times.

 As a reminder, you can only do things like this if you are monitoring what’s happening in your business, have a clear understanding of when the slow times are, and start planning before the slow times hit.